antarctica/packer-vm-templates/README.md

 shared publicly.
 To use this AMI you must be assigned permissions.
 Please get in touch using the information in the *Feedback* section if you wish to use this artefact.

-[7] These artefacts are essentially an addition to artefacts produced for the 'antarctica/trusty' template and as such are located within the directory structure for the 'antarctica/trusty' template.

-[8] vDirector templates are also listed in the shared *BAS-Base-Images* catalogue within the *PolarView* tenancy in the JASMIN unmanaged cloud vDirector instance.
-To use these templates in other vDirector instances, download the zipped OVF file and upload to your own instance.

-Note: Currently access to this catalogue is restricted to members of the *PolarView* tenancy, this is being addressed with JASMIN support.
-Until this is fixed, follow the instructions above for users of other vDirector instances to load these templates into a catalogue within another tenancy.
 [5] It is not currently possible to disable SELinux on *AMI* artefacts, see [BASWEB-500](https://jira.ceh.ac.uk/browse/BASWEB-500) for details.